-In the end, a number of “public sufferance wharves” were already being established, and eventually, the Committee approved plans to construct much larger docks in the empty lands to the east of London — on the Isle of DOgs.
+In the end, a number of “public sufferance wharves” were already being established, and eventually, the Committee approved plans to construct much larger docks in the empty lands to the east of London — on the Isle of Dogs.
 The great docks of East London were about to appear.

-Had George Dance’s scheme been approved, it would have been a marvel of the age, for about a decade, before being superceded by the much larger East London docks, and eventually, this marvel would have been a mere footnote in the history of London’s docks.
+Had George Dance’s scheme been approved, it would have been a marvel of the age, for about a decade, before being superseded by the much larger East London docks, and eventually, this marvel would have been a mere footnote in the history of London’s docks.